sievericcardo/greenhouse_dt_project/README.md

 [InfluxDB](https://www.influxdata.com/products/influxdb-overview/) is a time-series database that is used to store the data collected by the data collectors.

-It is composed by buckets which contains measurements.
+It is composed of buckets which contain measurements.
 Each measurement is composed by:

 - measurement name